pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/03-pages.rst

 There are a few key things to note here.

 - The control is rendered using Jinja.
-  Jina is a templating language that allows you to inject Python variables into HTML.
+  Jinja is a templating language that allows you to inject Python variables into HTML.
 - The control takes the form of a Jinja macro called ``color_text_area`` that takes a single input, ``params``.
 - The control is specified like an ordinary HTML file, but the customizable aspects are acquired from the